Confidenceiskey/plot-generator/README.md

 To complete the project, the below **user stories** needed to be fulfilled:
 - I'm able to select at least two resources
 - I'm able to search for a particular resource
-- A random resource can be generated automatically for me
+- A random resource can be generated automatically
-- A plot title, description and resource list is generated for me
+- A plot title, description and resource list is generated

 #### Project Approach